-Psychometric testing is an important objective tool that helps in assessing the personality traits of an individual, and hence is the pillar of psychology.
-The personality profiling achieved through this technique helps determine whether one has the skill sets necessary for a certain organization or schooling, which in turn directs towards a successful career.
+Psychometric testing is an important objective tool that helps in assessing the personality traits of an individual and thus is the pillar of psychology.
+The personality profiling achieved through this technique helps determine whether one has the skill sets necessary for a certain organization or schooling which in turn directs towards a successful career.

 There are two types of psychometric tests: Ability or intelligence tests and Personality tests.
 Potential employers are increasingly using these tests to judge whether a candidate is well suited for a particular job.

 These tests assess your general cognitive abilities of verbal, numerical, and logical reasoning capability to learn new things, and even spatial abilities.
 The results indicate your work performance, and are important to your employer since they are used to compare with the results of other candidates.

 Personality assessment is also an essential factor in addition to possessing an aptitude for a certain job or studies.
 Your behavioral traits need to be conducive to the choice of your career.
 Personality traits like sensitivity threshold, motivation, socialization, and the ability to deal with challenging situations are considered hereby.

 Accurate interpretation of personality metrics is a real demanding task, and proper judgment would definitely prove valuable to the employer in terms of recruiting deserving candidates.

 Psychometric testing is rapidly evolving as a decisive method in psychology with lots of efforts and research by psychometricians and psychologists towards creating efficient and reliable tests.